Synapxe-DNA/healthhub-content-optimization/README.md

 The [`lint.yml`](.github/workflows/lint.yml) is a GitHub workflow that kicks off several GitHub Actions when a pull request is made.
 These GitHub Actions check that your code have been properly linted before it is passed for review.
 Once all actions have passed and the PR approved, your changes will be merged to the `main` branch.

+> [!NOTE]
-> **Note:** The `pre-commit` will run regardless if you forget to explicitly call it.
+> The `pre-commit` will run regardless if you forget to explicitly call it.
 Nonetheless, it is recommended to call it explicitly so you can make any necessary changes in advanced.